lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 These optimizations MUST NOT be applied in COSE header parameters or other contexts where full map structure is required.

-- To mitigate misbinding attacks, identity information such as a 'sub' (subject) claim MUST be included in CRED_PSK.
-If no such identity is present, the authentication credential binds only to the key.
+- To mitigate misbinding attacks, identity information such as a 'sub' (subject) claim MUST be included in CRED_I and CRED_R.

-- Guidelines in {{RFC9528}} related to certificate chains, X.509 DER encoding, or public key validation do not apply to CRED_PSK, since it encapsulates a symmetric key and is not used for explicit signature or certificate validation.

 ## Message Flow of EDHOC-PSK